 6.2 Risk Assessment

-All AA ecosystem partners, existing or new, must conduct Risk assessment of the in-scope systems, applications, modules, API’s etc. periodically to identify risks that may impact the confidentiality, integrity, availability, security and privacy of the sensitive data being processed.
+All AA ecosystem partners, existing or new, must conduct a Risk assessment of the in-scope systems, applications, modules, API’s etc. periodically to identify risks that may impact the confidentiality, integrity, availability, security and privacy of the sensitive data being processed.

 All the identified risks must have a defined risk owner along with risk mitigation and treatment plan.
 Controls identified as part of the risk mitigation and treatment must be implemented within the defined timeline.